Forget Auld Lang Syne when the clock strikes midnight, why not try some other New Year celebrations from around the world to ring in the New Year!

 11. Estonia

 Which country traditionally eats 7, 9, or 12 meals on New Year’s eve?
 No matter if you’ve overindulged during Christmas, the New Year’s eve tradition in Estonia is to eat a lucky number of meals.
 This means you will be well fed in the coming year!
+Just one of the excellent Christmas traditions around the world you can experience with Travel Department.

 12. Puerto Rico